Aidan-Shao/Aidan-Shao.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm an undergraduate student studying Computer Science and Math at Purdue University.
+Hi, I'm an undergraduate student studying ABE at Purdue University.